 Two tracks are offered, one in Danish and one in English.
 The following Bachelor’s degree programmes will qualify students for admission to the Master’s degree programme in political science, both tracks.

 For both tracks, English at upper secondary B level is required.
 On the Danish track, Danish at upper secondary A level is required.

-There is restricted admission to the Master’s degree programme in political science.
-As a rule, there will be 200 places available on the Danish track and 30 places on the English track.
+There is restricted admission to the Master’s degree programme in Political Science.
+As a rule, there will be 200 places available on the Danish language track and 30 places on the English language track.
 These numbers are a guideline only and may be subject to changes by the university.

 If more qualified applicants apply than the number of available places, the qualified applicants will be prioritised according to the following criteria: